13nari/javascript-pokemon-api/README.md

-# javascript-pokemon-api
+# javascriptchatbot
-This is a javascript pokémon API
+This is a Javascript Chatbot.